Documentary Series: JPL and the Space Age

 Saving Galileo tells how, despite many challenges and limitations, Galileo proved a resounding success.

 Episode 11: Mission to Mars

-After the devastating loss of two back to back mission to Mars in 1999, NASA’s Jet Propulsion Laboratory found itself at a crossroads.
+After the devastating loss of two back to back missions to Mars in 1999, NASA’s Jet Propulsion Laboratory found itself at a crossroads.
 Would the lab pull back, becoming more cautious and conservative with the new missions it was willing to take on?
-Or would JPL, as one engineer put it, “get back in the saddle” and continued its tradition of pursuing challenging and innovative missions?
+Or would JPL, as one engineer put it, “get back in the saddle” and continue its tradition of pursuing challenging and innovative missions?

 Episode 12: Landing on Mars

 In the summer of 2003 two rovers began their journeys to Mars at a time when the Red Planet and Mars were the nearest they had been to each other in 60,000 years.
 The rovers had been built at breakneck speed by NASA’s Jet Propulsion Laboratory.
 But now there were new pressures.
 There were other nations flying missions to Mars.
 What if they succeeded and JPL didn’t?
 And the greatest pressure was knowing of NASA’s recent loss of the space shuttle Columbia and its crew of seven.
 NASA was in great need of a success.
 After picture-perfect landings, the two intrepid rovers, Opportunity and Spirit, went on to rove Mars for years, becoming major icons in NASA lore.